jasonmcalpin/kiss/README.md

 # KISS (Keep It Simple, Stupid)

 ## Description
 KISS is about keeping it simple.
 I want to make a project that uses as few other tools as possible.
-Javascript keeps growing and features in frameworks trickle into the base language.
-Once JQuery was the way to work with the DOM.
-Now many of its better features have been added to javascript.
-So this project will see how far I can push base javascript to do what I need.
-Much of the interface will be built with es6 and the game logic will be build in Python.
+TypeScript provides type safety and better development experience while maintaining the simplicity of JavaScript.
+This project will see how far I can push TypeScript with vanilla DOM APIs to create a fun lightweight game without heavy frameworks.
+The frontend and UI will use TypeScript, while the game logic will be built in Python on the backend.
 The goal is to create a game that is fun to play and easy to understand.

 Slow is steady and steady is fast.
 -- Fat Electrician